-- 5.4 It is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
-All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy. - 5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
-Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternative designated person.
-In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff. - 5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed procedures (CPOMS) or by completing a cause for concern form: (See appendix N). - 5.7 Following receipt of any information that raises concern, the DSL will consider what action to take and seek advice from Children's Services as required.
-All information and actions taken, including the reasons for any decisions made, will be fully documented. - 5.8 All referrals will be made in line with Local Children's Services procedures. - 5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Children's Services immediately.
+5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed procedures (CPOMS) or by completing a cause for concern form: (See appendix M).

+5.7 Following receipt of any information that raises concern, the DSL will consider what action to take and seek advice from Children's Services as required.
+All concerns, discussions and decisions made, and the reasons for those decisions should be recorded in writing.
+If in doubt about recording requirements, staff should discuss this with the Designated Safeguarding Lead.

+5.8 All referrals will be made in line with Local Children's Services procedures.

+Threshold Levels:

+5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Children's Services immediately.
 Anybody can make a referral.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
-Concerns should always lead to help for the child at some point. - 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with Children's Services, or the police if: - the situation is an emergency and the Designated Safeguarding Lead, their alternative and the Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety. - 5.11 Any member of staff, who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy, should raise their concerns with the Headteacher or the Chair of Governors.
-If any member of staff does not feel the situation has been addressed appropriately at this point then they should contact Children's Services directly with their concerns. - 5.12 We recognise that children are also vulnerable to physical, sexual and emotional abuse by their peers or siblings.
-This is most likely to include, but not limited to: bullying
+Concerns should always lead to help for the child at some point.

+5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
+However, they may also share information directly with Children's Services, or the police if:

+- the situation is an emergency and the Designated Safeguarding Lead, their alternative and the Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety.

+5.11 Any member of staff, who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy, should raise their concerns with the Headteacher or the Chair of Governors.
+If any member of staff does not feel the situation has been addressed appropriately at this point then they should contact Children's Services directly with their concerns.

-(including cyber bullying), gender based violence/sexual assaults and sexting.
+Early Help:

+5.12 If early help is appropriate, the Designated Safeguarding Lead (or deputy) will generally lead on liaising with other agencies and setting up an inter-agency assessment, as appropriate.

+Staff may be required to support other agencies and professionals in an early help assessment and, in some cases, where education is the fundamental factor, acting as the lead practitioner.

+Early help assessments should be kept under review and referred to social care for assessment if the child's situation does not appear to be improving or is getting worse.

+Peer on peer abuse:

+- 5.13 We recognise that children are also vulnerable to physical, sexual and emotional abuse by their peers or siblings.
+This is most likely to include, but not limited to: - bullying (including cyber bullying) - physical abuse, hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - gender based violence/sexual assaults - sexting (also known as youth produced sexual imagery) - initiation / hazing type violence and ritual

 Abuse perpetrated by children can be just as harmful as that perpetrated by an adult, so it is important to remember the impact on the victim of the abuse as well as to focus on the support for the child or young person exhibiting the harmful behaviour.
 Such abuse will always be taken as seriously as abuse perpetrated by an adult and the same safeguarding children procedures will apply in respect of any child who is suffering or likely to suffer significant harm; staff must never tolerate or dismiss concerns relating to peer on peer abuse.